cisagov/LME/docs/markdown/maintenance/wazuh-configuration.md

 ## Managing Wazuh Configuration File

-The Wazuh manager configuration file in the LME (Lightweight Monitoring Environment) setup is located at:
+The Wazuh manager configuration file in the LME setup is located at:

 ```
 /opt/lme/config/wazuh_cluster/wazuh_manager.conf